icsga/Yazz/doc/manual.md

 To cancel MIDI learn mode without assigning a controller, press Escape.

+To clear a previous controller assignment of a parameter, select MIDI learn mode for that parameter and press Backspace.

 Controller assignments are global settings, not sound specific.
 They are saved automatically after every controller assignment change.